Transferring to OCAD University

 - The portfolios of upper year applicants for our studio-based art or design programs are evaluated to enter at the second or third year level.
 If successful, these students will receive a block transfer of studio courses based on the strength of their portfolio and academic transcript (normally 3.5 credits for first year and 7.0 credits for second year).

 - Upper year entry for our studio-based art or design programs considers studio courses only.
-Transcripts will be reviewed for additional courses to transfer in Liberal Arts & Sciences after offers are made.
+Transcripts will be reviewed for additional credits to transfer in Arts & Sciences courses after offers are made.

 - Upper year entry students may be required to take lower level studio-based art or design courses if skills and experience are lacking in the portfolio and transcript.